 What’s Your Wellbeing Worth?

-What happens when your thoughts are stuck on a loop?
-When your energy fades, or stress seeps into your sleep, your work, your relationships?
-When life feels heavy, unclear, or just harder than it should?
+What happens when your thoughts get stuck on a loop?
+When your energy fades, or stress begins to creep into your sleep, your work, your relationships?
+When life feels heavy, unclear, or simply harder than it used to?

-But here’s the uncomfortable truth: The cost of ignoring your emotional and mental wellbeing is far greater — and far more subtle — than many realise.
+But the truth is this: the cost of ignoring your emotional and mental wellbeing is often far greater — and far more subtle — than we expect.

-Left unaddressed, stress, anxiety, low mood, grief, and burnout don’t just disappear.
-They slowly take up space — in your mind, your body, and your day-to-day life.
+Stress, anxiety, low mood, grief, and burnout rarely disappear on their own.
+They slowly take up space — in your mind, your body, and your day‑to‑day life.
 They can affect how you sleep, how you show up in relationships, and even how you see yourself.

 Therapy isn’t indulgence.
 It’s maintenance.

 It’s support.
 It’s space.
-It’s a way to pause, reflect, and begin to feel lighter, clearer, more grounded.
-Many clients find the ripple effects are real - better sleep, calmer responses, clearer choices, improved connection with others.
+It’s a chance to pause, reflect, and begin to feel lighter, clearer, and more grounded.
+Many clients notice real ripple effects: better sleep, calmer responses, clearer choices, improved connection with others.

 -